WHAT, WHO, WHEN, WHERE, WHY AND HOW

 WHAT - The District of Columbia (DC) Medical Reserve Corps (DC MRC) supports the DC Department of Health (DC Health) in its role as lead for public health and medical emergency preparedness, response and recovery by recruiting, training, and deploying medical and non-medical volunteers to assist with planned events and emergencies.

-WHO - The DC MRC is open to medical and non-medical volunteers 18 years of age and older.
+WHO: The DC MRC is open to medical and non-medical volunteers 18 years of age and older.
 Whether you are retired, active in your profession, a community member, or a student, we need your assistance in the DC MRC.
-You will receive free training and other benefits for being a DC MRC volunteer.
+Volunteers receive free training.
+There is a growing need for volunteers with medical experience.

-WHERE – DC Volunteers may be deployed to events on the National Mall, to a District recreation center serving as a point of dispensing (POD) or shelter, or to a public health or outreach event in the community.
-If requested, DC MRC volunteers may also be deployed outside of the DC metropolitan area to support another jurisdiction during an emergency.
+WHERE: DC volunteers may be deployed to events on the National Mall, to a District recreation center or shelter, or to a public health site.

 - Support medical countermeasures (MCM) distribution and dispensing activities.

 - Provide assistance with planned and unplanned public health activities.

 HOW: By signing up to be a DC MRC volunteer, you will gain valuable emergency preparedness knowledge and experience through training, exercises, and real-world events.
 You will train and work alongside DC government agencies, federal partners, non-governmental agencies, and community partners.